7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 15/_main_example_explanation.md

 ```

-AND'ing with 0xff effectively zeros out the bits to the left of the first byte while retaining all the ones in the first byte.
+AND'ing with 0xff effectively zeros out the bits to the left of the first byte while retaining all the 1's in the first byte.
 Finally, assigning that result to an unsigned char type, which is one byte long, serves to truncate the leftmost bits, giving you:

     first_byte = 0000 0001;